Some of the offers below are no longer available and may be out of date.

 Of course, American Express couldn’t stay behind.
 Less than a month later, the issuer also boosted the Amex Platinum’s welcome offer to 100,000 points.

-Chase has recently reduced the bonus on the Sapphire Preferred back to 60,000 points for spending $4,000 in the first three months, but you can still earn 100,000 points with the Amex Platinum.
+Chase has recently updated the bonus on the Sapphire Preferred to 60,000 points for spending $4,000 in the first three months.

 Earning a sign-up bonus is an important component of a rewards credit card strategy.
 If you’re into traveling on points and miles, you don’t want to miss out on the most generous offers.
 They might not last long, and there’s no saying when and whether they’ll return.

 For that reason, keep an eye on current welcome bonuses.
 I’d suggest checking CardMatch regularly, where you can get personalized offers from participating issuers almost instantly with no impact to your credit score.
 You may even score a higher offer on certain cards that way if you qualify.

 In the near future, the credit card industry is likely to continue to grow, supported by the continually decreasing unemployment rate, post-pandemic pent-up demand and heated competition among issuers.

 It’s safe to assume we’ll see even more new products, especially in the travel credit card space, as more and more people feel ready to travel again.
 If you’re ready, too, I’d recommend keeping track of travel credit card news.
 With credit card rewards and perks improving across the board for every kind of consumer, we may be in for something exciting soon.